Russia and China hit back at a G7 that saw them as a threat - Local News 8

 “The international community does not and will not accept the G7-dominated Western rules that seek to divide the world based on ideologies and values,” it continued.

+G7 member countries are Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
+The European Union also joins as non-country member.

-A number of non-G7 countries also attended the summit, including Indian Prime Minister Narendra Modi, Indonesian President Joko Widodo, and Australian Prime Minister Anthony Albanese.
+A number of non-G7 leaders also attended the summit, including Indian Prime Minister Narendra Modi, Indonesian President Joko Widodo, and Australian Prime Minister Anthony Albanese.

 Albanese on Sunday said he has been concerned “for some time” over China’s activity, including its military activities in the South China Sea, and called for “transparency” by Beijing over the detention of Australian journalist Cheng Lei.